theRealMarkCastillo/learning-ml-to-llm/projects/phase1_classical_ml/README.md

   - Analyzes gradient flow: eigenvalue analysis of Whh matrix
   - Demonstrates why transformers with attention solve recurrence problem
   - Intuition for sequence modeling before full transformer
+  - ✨ Enhanced: Detailed exercises on LSTM implementation, gradient analysis, comparison to transformers

 ## Learning Outcomes
 - Deep understanding of optimization and gradient descent
 - Mastery of loss functions and regularization
 - Proper evaluation and experimental design
 - Foundation for understanding LLM training
+- ✨ Hands-on experimentation through structured exercises

 ## Time Estimate
 8-12 weeks of engaged learning (10-20 hours/week)

+## Getting Started

+1. **Read the intro** in each notebook to understand learning objectives
+2. **Run the setup cell** - automatically configures paths and seeds
+3. **Work through theory** and implementation cells
+4. **Complete the exercises** - scaffold from simple to challenging
+5. **Review the summary** - see connection to next project

+All exercises have solutions; see suggested approaches in notebook summaries.